 - Cover with the potting soil, adding more of the potting mixture until you have filled the container up to the leaves of the tomato plant..
 The soil should be just a couple of inches below the top of your container.
 Give it a good watering and you are done.

 It contains all of the necessary nutrients to get your tomato plants off to a healthy start and the moisture control keeps a handle on the watering for the whole season.

-I have tried just about every other plant mixture on the market and none of them hold up to the Miracle Grow Moisture Control, except for homemade, but most apartment dwellers don't have the space or an area to use for a potting shed.
+I have tried just about every other plant mixture on the market and none of them hold up to this one, except for homemade, but most apartment dwellers don't have the space or an area to use for a potting shed.

 It really doesn't matter which one you pick up from a gardening store in your area.
-As long as the brand is Miracle Grow, it is a "potting" or "container" soil (and not another type of soil) and it is moisture control.
+As long as it is a "potting" or "container" soil (not another type of soil), and it is moisture control.

 Grow Tomatoes in Hanging Baskets

 I loved this idea when I got it in an email from Better Homes & Gardens.

 They have done a companion planting of grape tomatoes and basil in a basket!
 How cool is that?
 BHG says to be sure to select either compact or "bush" varieties.

 They suggest this gardening tip: "Set up a drip-watering system to save you a substantial amount of time with a hose or watering can."
 I dinno.
 A drip system sounds like a pain in the arse for a hanging basket.